Timeseries

 minimum value in `time_series`.

-:param last_time_stamp: timestamp expected to end with; defaults to `None`.
+last_time_stamp: Timestamp expected to end with; defaults to `None`.

 """